Aliases for SLC11A1 Gene

 GeneCards Summary for SLC11A1 Gene

 SLC11A1 (Solute Carrier Family 11 Member 1) is a Protein Coding gene.
 Diseases associated with SLC11A1 include Buruli Ulcer and Typhoid Fever.
-Among its related pathways are Lysosome and Validated targets of C-MYC transcriptional repression.
+Among its related pathways are Lysosome and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and manganese ion transmembrane transporter activity.
 An important paralog of this gene is SLC11A2.

 UniProtKB/Swiss-Prot Summary for SLC11A1 Gene